 Natural henna is a reddish-orange dye and does not come in colors.
 There is no such thing as black henna or blonde henna.
 When you see henna in other colors, color pigments have been added.

 The pigments may be natural botanicals such as indigo and black walnut for dark brown or black, cassia obovata and chamomile for warm yellows, and hibiscus for a deeper red.
 Henna and natural botanical pigments will not lighten dark hair.

 Beware: Commercial boxed henna hair dyes that are available in a variety of colors are often mixed with synthetic chemical dyes, lead or metallic salts for added color.
 Many of these synthetic components have been found to be unsafe and may cause severe allergic reactions.

-I wanted to create a henna shampoo bar that would have all of the benefits of henna and perhaps impart a bit of color highlights.
-With each test recipe, we added more and more henna until we got a perfect balance.
-A great lathering shampoo bar that naturally cleans and conditions your hair and scalp and has loads of henna.
+I wanted to create a henna shampoo bar that would have all of the benefits of henna.
+With each test recipe, we added more and more henna until we got a perfect balance--a great lathering shampoo bar that naturally cleans and conditions your hair and scalp and has loads of conditioning henna.

 We have left these henna shampoo bars unscented.
-We have so many customers with sensitivities and we did not want a scent or an essential oil to prevent someone from using these unique bars.
+We have so many customers with sensitivities and we did not want to add essential oils that might prevent someone from using these unique bars.

 The Big Question Is . . .
 Will The Henna Shampoo Bar Color My Hair?

 Henna paste applied directly to your hair can change the color of your hair.
 A henna Natural Shampoo Bar will not.